colehaus/colex/content/posts/futurism/main.md

 "The most direct evidence of outcome efficacy comes from three researchers at the University of Surrey [@phelps01].
 They performed an observational study of information technology companies in the UK.
-After sampling, they looked at 50 companies using scenario planning and 50 that didn't. <a href="#arg-map" id="outcomes">The companies using scenario planning showed significantly greater growth in profits and return on capital employed,</a> though they did not show significantly greater growth in clients.
+After sampling, they looked at 50 companies using scenario planning and 50 that didn't.
+[The companies using scenario planning showed significantly greater growth in profits and return on capital employed,](#arg-map){#outcomes} though they did not show significantly greater growth in clients.
 They did a similar study with 22 water companies.
 Here, there was no significant relationship between scenario planning and the performance variables."